angular/angular/aio/content/guide/glossary.md

 By compiling your application using the compiler-cli, `ngc`, you can bootstrap directly to a module factory, meaning you don't need to include the Angular compiler in your JavaScript bundle.
 Ahead-of-time compiled applications also benefit from decreased load time and increased performance.

-{@a angular-custom-element}

-## Angular custom element

-An Angular component that has been converted to a [custom element](guide/glossary#custom-element).

-Use the [NgElement](guide/glossary#ng-element) API to encapsulate an Angular component so that it can be registered with the browser and used in any HTML that you add directly to the DOM within an Angular app.
-The custom element tag inserts the component's template, with change-detection and data-binding functionality, into HTML content that would otherwise be displayed without Angular processing.

 ## Annotation